 - One of the main things to remember is that there’s a legal requirement regardless of the type of wedding ceremony you opt for that you must give at least three months’ notice to the state of your intention to marry.
 You’ll find lots more information in the below Q&A’s.

-- You will also need to give plenty of notice to the organisation who will be officiating your ceremony whether it’s a church, civil, humanist or spiritual ceremony so that they can pencil in your date and you can arrange a celebrant.
+- You will also need to give plenty of notice to the organisation who will be officiating your ceremony whether it’s a church, civil or humanist ceremony so that they can pencil in your date and you can arrange a celebrant.
 With the likes of Catholic wedding ceremonies, you will need to get your hands on several documents as well, which can take a while.
 And Civil ceremonies and Humanist ceremonies are on the rise which means you’ll need plenty of time to make sure you secure your ideal date and chosen venue (and get the venue approved if you’re going the civil ceremony route).

 We’re also going to go through some of the most popular ceremony questions below.
 If you have any other questions, please feel free to leave a comment below and we’ll try and get to the bottom of it for you!